Mac computers: Progress bar appears after waking from sleep

 - With the release of the OS X Mountain Lion v10.8.2 supplemental update 2.0, a new feature was introduced to enter safe sleep after four hours of the computer being connected to AC power.
 This is an effort to comply with the European Energy Standards (ErP Lot6).
 This will only occur if there is no wireless or Ethernet activity and no activity from external devices such as USB storage devices.

-This is normal behavior for the following units:
+This is normal behavior for the following models:

 - MacBook Pro (Retina, Mid 2012 and later)